-- 2 Save the file with the filename extension mac. - 3 Before you start C-SPY, choose Project>Options>Debugger and click the Setup tab. - 4 Select the option Use Setup file and choose the macro file you just created.
+- 2 Save the file with the filename extension mac. - 3 Before you start C-SPY, choose Project>Options>Debugger and click the Setup tab. - 4 Select the Use macro file option, and choose the macro file you just created.

 Your setup macro will now be loaded during the C-SPY startup sequence.